 Daniel has worked with national and international business, local, state and federal government to provide digital marketing services since the 90’s.
 He has worked with brands including GM Holden, Ford, Pioneer Electronics, Kraft, ING Superannuation, City of Melbourne, VicRoads, Skills Victoria, Department of Justice, CPA, HSBC, Unilever.

-Daniel has played key roles and led digital agencies.
-He was Director of Digital at JWT and is now Director at Tongue, an innovative digital communications agency .
+Daniel has played key roles and led agencies with national and international reach.
+He has been Director of Digital at JWT, Director at Keepers, and is now Managing Director at Edge - Content Marketing Agency.
 He believes the use of communication technologies and the desire to communicate and connect with each other is never ending.
 He keeps one foot in the present mastering the common trends of communicating today and one foot in the future mastering the emerging trends of communicating tomorrow.

-Sue has a background in communication and media as well as service development and delivery in the general and mental health and community services sector.
-She has held a number of communication and media Director level roles in Human services, Metropolitan Fire Brigade and Cancer Council Victoria, where she has developed a robust understanding of risk management and corporate governance, as well as a broad range of experience in integrated communication and marketing planning and implementation.
+Sue has a background in communication and media and service development and delivery in the general and mental health and community services sector.
+She has held a number of Director level roles in Human services, Metropolitan Fire Brigade and Cancer Council Victoria, where she has developed a robust understanding of risk management and corporate governance, as well as a broad range of experience in integrated communication and marketing planning and implementation.

-Trevor has a National Lifetime Achievement Award (2008) - Planning Institute of Australia.
+Trevor is a former state president, a Life Fellow and has a National Lifetime Achievement Award from the Planning Institute of Australia.
 He became a Member (AM) in the General Division of the Order of Australia in June 2011 for service to town planning, particularly the development of regional and rural communities in Victoria, and to education.

 Supported by Ben Rossiter (Secretary and Executive Officer)